Reading time

 📌 Originality & truly localized messaging

-We chose the slogan “Liebe auf den ersten Schritt” (“Love at first step”) as the main tagline for the German webshop.
+We chose the slogan “Liebe auf den ersten Schritt” (“Love at first step”) as the main tagline for the German web shop.

 It’s memorable, catchy, and — most importantly — it delivered results.
 This pre-Christmas creative achieved a CTR of 7.54 %.